lorrli274/next/courses/community/Google-s Python Class/lessons/Introduction/01-Prelude.md

 * Regular Expressions
 * Utilities

 Lets get started in the next step with a breaf introduction to what Python is.
+Enjoy!